fkooman/html-view-grades/README.md

     var attributesEndpoint = 'http://localhost/php-oauth/api.php/resource_owner/attributes';
     var apiEndpoint        = 'http://localhost/php-oauth-grades-rs/api.php';

-For example, for your situation it may need to be this:
+For example, for your situation it may need to be like this:

     var apiClientId        = 'html-view-grades';
     var authorizeEndpoint  = 'https://www.example.org/php-oauth/authorize.php';